TheRegisb/teatime_ncurse/README.md

 ## Getting started:

-How to properly install and use teatime.
+How to properly install and use Teatime.

 ### Prerequisite